MalifaciousGames/Mali-s-Scripts/twine-scripts/easy-keys/readme.md

 This script allows users to bind key combinations to DOM elements by using the `data-key` attribute.

+The attached [CSS file](./easy-keys.css) is optional, if included it displays the attached shortcut next to the element.

 **Syntax**
 ```html
 On a clickable element: